WenlongL1/WenlongL1.github.io/_pages/about.md

 However, some battery-related weaknesses, such as <span style = "color:brown">_**limited range**, **lengthy charging time**, and **high battery costs**_</span>, largely arrest the practical development and applications of BEBs.
 The emergence of <span style = "color:green">_**dynamic wireless charging (DWC)**_</span> technology, which is considered a promising improvement direction for the BEB system in the future, is expected to resolve these problems.

+This study jointly addresses two optimization problems: the long-term strategic optimization problem and the short-term tactical optimization problem.

-*Related research findings have been reported at the 103rd Transportation Research Board (TRB) meeting.*
+*Related research findings have been reported at the 103rd Transportation Research Board (TRB) AP050 Committee on Bus Transit Systems*
 <img src="https://WenlongL1.github.io/images/trb2024.jpg" width="1200"/>

 <span style="color: red">**For further detail: [Publications](https://wenlongl1.github.io/publications/)**</span>